C# - Action Delegate: A Comprehensive Guide

 Hello, John!

-• The Action<string> delegate greetMessage points to the Greet method which takes a single string parameter and has a void return type.
+• The Action<string> delegate greetMessage points to the Greet method, which takes a single string parameter and has a void return type.

-Lambda Expression with Action:
+Lambda Expressions with Action

 Action<int, int> addAndPrint = (a, b) => Console.WriteLine(a + b);

-addAndPrint(5, 7); // Outputs: 12
+addAndPrint(5, 7); // Output: 12

-2. When to Use Action Delegate:
+When to Use Action Delegate

 using System;